smart-data-lake/smart-data-lake/docs/reference/executionEngines.md

 ### Execution Engines vs Execution Environments

 As mentioned in [Architecture](../../docs/architecture), SDLB is first and foremost a Java (Scala) application.
-It can run everywhere.
-Therefore, SDLB chooses the Execution Engines for your data pipeline independently from the Environment that SDLB lives in.
+It can run in any Execution Environment where you can install a JVM, executing Actions with any of its Execution Engines.
+SDLB chooses the Execution Engines for your data pipeline independently from the Execution Environment that SDLB lives in.
 For example: Let's say you run SDLB in a distributed fashion on a Spark Cluster using spark-submit.
-If one of your actions only has SnowflakeTableDataObjects, SDLB will run it using the Snowpark-Engine.
+If one of your Actions only has SnowflakeTableDataObjects as input and output, SDLB will run it using the Snowpark-Engine.
-In practice, this means that SDLB will connect to the Snowflake Environment from inside your Spark-Cluster and then execute your Action from there using Snowpark's Scala Library.
+In practice, this means that SDLB will connect to the Snowflake Environment from inside your Spark-Cluster and then execute your Action from there using Snowpark's Java/Scala Library.

-Of course, the Execution Environment you have influences the DataObjects that you have at your disposal: for instance, if you want to connect to Snowflake, you need a Snowflake account.
+Of course, the Execution Environment you have influences the DataObjects that you have at your disposal: for instance, if you want to connect to Snowflake, you need a Snowflake account and be able to connect to Snowflake.
-But in the end, SDLB does not influence what Execution Environment you choose: your Data and your Transformations do.
+But the Execution Environment does not determine the Execution Engines SDLB will use - your DataObjects, Actions and Transformations do.